hrsetyono/edje/README.md

 - **Flexible** - Unlike Functional CSS, we can still write normal CSS, pseudo-selector, and media query.

 - **Fun**.
 Yeah I know this is subjective.
-But if you enjoy writing CSS with Emmet, you are going to love this framework.
+But give it a try and you will understand how fresh this framework is.

 ## How to Use Edje?